Home Help for families Information & advice Education & learning Education & learning England Transport to school and college Transport in England

 The local authority has a duty to provide suitable transport that is “non-stressful”.
 The courts have defined this as transport that enables a child “to reach school without undue stress, strain or difficulty such as would prevent him from benefiting from the education the school has to offer, […] [and] to travel in safety and in reasonable comfort”.

+Local authorities should assess suitability of transport on an individual basis.
+Some factors that may be taken into account are medical needs, health and safety, and behaviour.
 A bus pass and a programme of travel training may, for example, be appropriate for a young adult with moderate learning difficulties.
 But it might be highly unsuitable for an 11 year old with severe autism and sensory sensitivities, who may need door-to-door transport with an escort.
 Children with physical disabilities may need specialist seating or a wheelchair-accessible vehicle.

 Statutory guidance recommends maximum journey times of 45 minutes for primary-aged children and 75 minutes for secondary.
+The guidance also contains some helpful examples regarding journey times for children with SEND.

 Local authorities must also ensure that the necessary safeguarding checks are carried out.